thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_B.md

   Angel is concerned with the *moral* state of its assigned person.
 The Guardian Angel is concerned with salvation.
 * The inheritance from the nephil is the ability to resist magical force, of any kind, from any other class of magic.
-Shield spells, spells to undue effects (which differs from stopping the duration very slightly but significantly).
+Shield spells, spells to undo effects (which differs from stopping the duration very slightly but significantly).
 This is not, however, necessarily safe magic.
 These can also be corrupted to the point of being dangerous to the user.
 A defensive